-You can take your e-waste for recycling to a number of locations around the state where it will be recycled safely.
+You can take your e-waste to a number of locations around the state where it will be recycled safely.

-The National Television and Computer Recycling Scheme has designated collection points across Victoria and is free!
-You can drop off your old TVs, computers and computer products for safe recycling.
-Melbourne residents can also dispose of televisions and computer equipment through hard rubbish collections.
+The National Television and Computer Recycling Scheme has designated free collection points across Victoria.
+You can drop off your old TVs, computers and computer products for safe recovery.

 Mobile Muster accepts old mobile phones, tablets, chargers and accessories - even smart watches - for recycling.
 There are various drop-off points across Victoria.
-They also offer free postage, so get to your nearest post office and get sending!
-Businesses can use the Mobile Muster service too.
-Mobile Muster provides free collection units and a free pick up service.
+They also offer free postage.
+Businesses can also use the Mobile Muster service by utilising free collection units and its pick-up service.

-There are many schemes available for businesses as well.
-Options include Drop Zone where you can order an e-waste bin for drop off and collection at your place of business, or a battery bucket to collect your business and staff’s old batteries.
-Drop Zone will also collect all types of e-waste from large corporations, councils, schools, universities and small and medium enterprise.
-Contact Drop Zone for further information.
+Drop Zone can provide an e-waste bin or battery bucket at your place of business.
+They will also collect all types of e-waste from large corporations, councils, schools, universities and small and medium enterprise.

-TechCollect is fully funded by many of the world’s leading computer and TV manufacturers and importers.
-They provide businesses a completely FREE service and are located at many waste transfer stations throughout Victoria.
+TechCollect is fully funded by many computer and TV manufacturers and importers.
+They provide businesses a completely free service and are located at many waste transfer stations throughout Victoria.

 Green Collect is a social enterprise that transforms office waste into value and provides a range of collection services to businesses.